SAP-samples/teched2022-XP262/exercises/ex3/README.md

 ## Exercise 3.2 Get used to filters

 The initial dasbhoard contains a lot of information that you might not be interested in.
 Actually, it contains information for all Cloud Foundry organizations and spaces in a single Cloud Foundry region to which you have been assigned.
-(Regardless of subaccount) Since you're looking for your specific application, let's make sure you only get the relevant insights.
+Since you're looking for your specific application, let's make sure you only get the relevant insights.

 1. 👉 Bookmark this page as **Kibana dashboard**.
 You are going to use this page in the further exercises as well.